Daemonite/material/docs/4.4/material/typography.md

 By default, Material utilises 4 weights, `300` (light), `400` (regular), `500` (medium) and `700` (bold), of Roboto, but you may need to include fewer or more weights based on your specific usage.
 In addition, `300i`, `400i`, `500i` and `700i` are also included in the above code, but can be safely removed in some cases to speed up page load time.

-The basic set of styles are based on a typographic scale of 12, 14, 16, 20, and 34.
+The basic set of styles are based on a typographic scale of 12, 14, 16, 20, and 34 px.

 {% capture example %}
 <p class="typography-headline-1">Headline 1</p>